adobe-platform/porter/docs/detailed_design/config-reference.md

 ### elb

-The name of the elb found in the AWS console.
+The name of an elb.
+This is found in the AWS console and can be created with `porter bootstrap elb`.

+The value is used during `porter build promote` to determine where instances should be promoted into.

+The value is also used during `porter build prune` to determine which Cloudformation stacks are eligible for deletion.

 ### containers